apache/paimon/docs/content/concepts/primary-key-table.md

 1. Fixed Bucket mode: configure a bucket greater than 0, rescaling buckets can only be done through offline processes, see [Rescale Bucket]({{< ref "/maintenance/rescale-bucket" >}}).
 A too large number of buckets leads to too many small files, and a too small number of buckets leads to poor write performance.
-2. Dynamic Bucket mode: configure `'bucket' = '-1'`, Paimon dynamically maintains the index, keeping the data volume in the bucket below `'dynamic-bucket.target-row-num'`.
+2. Dynamic Bucket mode: configure `'bucket' = '-1'`, Paimon dynamically maintains the index, automatic expansion of the number of buckets.
 (This is an experimental feature)
+   - Option1: `'dynamic-bucket.target-row-num'`: controls the target row number for one bucket.
+   - Option2: `'dynamic-bucket.assigner-parallelism'`: Parallelism of assigner operator, controls the number of initialized bucket.

 ## Merge Engines